Ice, ice baby!

 XTC Gelato Tsim Sha Tsui, KP-01 Star Ferry Terminal, Tsim Sha Tsui, Kowloon, Hong Kong, 2368 3602

 Practically an institution in Hong Kong, there is nothing more classic than a Mr.Softee ice cream truck.
-Nothing brings back nostalgia like seeing that red, white andblue truck.And that music is definitely calling our name!
-It might have only a few options to choose from, but we’ve always gone for the traditional soft serve ice cream cone that never fails to hit the spot on a hot, humid day in Hong Kong.
-There are very few of them left around Hong Kong but there will always be one outside the Central ferry piers.
+That red, white and blue truck is sure to bring back happy memories, and that music is definitely calling our name!
+It might only stock a few options to choose from, but we’ve always gone for the traditional soft-serve ice cream cone that never fails to hit the spot on a hot, humid day in Hong Kong.
+There are very few of these trucks left, but you’ll always be able to find one outside the Central ferry piers.

 I See I See

-Via Tokyo Causeway Bay, 1A-1B, G/F, Leishun Court, 106-126 Leighton Road, Causeway Bay, Hong Kong, 2895 1116
+Via Tokyo Causeway Bay, 1A-1B, G/F, Leishun Court, 106-126 Leighton Road, Causeway Bay, Hong Kong, 2895 1116, www.facebook.com/viatokyocafe

-Via Tokyo Tsim Sha Tsui, G/F, 29A Cameron Road, Tsim Sha Tsui, Hong Kong, 2385 6388
+Via Tokyo Tsim Sha Tsui, G/F, 29A Cameron Road, Tsim Sha Tsui, Hong Kong, 2385 6388, www.facebook.com/ViaTokyoTST

 Owl Choux & Gelato

-Owl Choux & Gelato, 32 Mody Rd, Tsim Sha Tsui, Kowloon, Hong Kong, 2889 8227
+Owl Choux & Gelato, 32 Mody Rd, Tsim Sha Tsui, Kowloon, Hong Kong, 2889 8227, www.owlschoux.ecwid.com

 Ice Cream Gallery